Install Medusa with create-medusa-app

 /storefront // Medusa storefront starter

-/backend // Medusa starter as a backend option
+/backend // Medusa server

-/admin // Medusa admin panel
+/admin // Medusa admin